czproject/git-php/readme.md

 Git-PHP
 ============

-Library for work with Git repository from PHP.
+Library for work with Git repository in PHP.

 Usage
 -----